 Yesterday on Linkedin, Co-Founder Dan Norris shared news of the EQF.
 When one commenter asked what type of investors they’d like to attract, he replied with this.

 “We aren’t looking for strategic investors, especially for this round.
 We want people who love our business and that’s it.”

 Ballistic’s Hawaiian Haze will drop one or two places.
-An influx of other hazy pales will hurt it, as will the spread of votes for other beers in the brewery’s now extensive portfolio.
+An influx of other hazy pales and the spread of votes for other beers in the brewery’s now extensive portfolio will hurt it.

 But I’m tipping dual AIBA gold medalist G.O.A.T. for a top-three place this year.
 Could it topple Crankshaft from the top spot?

 I’d love to see Larry (2018: 13, 2019: 5, 2020: 4) make the top three.
 It would mean more to the team at Your Mates than any other brewery.